rachelf27/js_exercises/README.md

 # JavaScript Exercises
-This project has JavaScript Exercises
+This project includes several JavaScript Exercises
-For more information on all the dependencies used see `package.json`.
+For more information on all the dependencies review `package.json`.

 ## Installation